 B787-9 Delivery Already in 2021

 And it became even more interesting when Mr. Spohr explained the timeline.
 Some of the newly acquired Boeing 787-9 aircraft are already planned for 2021’s winter schedule.
 The other 787-9 will follow in the first half of 2022.
 The extremely short timeframe shows that Lufthansa is taking advantage of other airlines’ postponement plans.
-The five Boeing 787-9 are already produced and contain an improved business class.
-Although no price details became public, one can assume that Lufthansa made an excellent deal.
+Furthermore, the five Boeing 787-9 are already produced and contain an improved business class.
+Therefore, although no price details became public, one can assume that Lufthansa made an excellent deal.

 Including the five additional 787-9, Lufthansa’s awaits 45 Boeing 787-9 and 777-9 until 2030.